PraveshKoirala/Transformers-Paper/README.md

 **Question1**

 What, in your opinion, is the most striking difference here?
-Would you say that the architectural differences are significant?
+Would you say that the architectural changes are significant?

 ## Experiment
 * Four encoder/decoder layers.
 Most of the other hyperparameters assumed to be default.